yossf2003/yossf2003/README.md

-- 👋 Hi, I’m Yossf abdul latif
+👋 Hi, I'm Yossf Abdul Latif.
-- 👀 I’m interested in Electronic and Coding and the branch that mixed them
+👀 I'm interested in Electronics and Coding, particularly in the field that combines the two.
-- 🌱 I’m currently learning C# , network and Dataabase!
+🌱 Currently, I'm learning C#, networking, and databases!
-- 📫 How to reach me Telegram ==> @qpz2384  , instegram == > @yossf0_0
+📫 You can reach me on Telegram at @qpz2384 and on Instagram at @yossf0_0

 <!---
 yossf2003/yossf2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.